kishorekr7-spec/smart-student-performance-prediction-system/README.md

 6. Requirement Analysis:
 Identify the User
 Primary users may include:
-Faculty
+Faculty,
-Academic coordinators
+Academic coordinators,
-Mentors
+Mentors,
-Students
+Students.

 7. User Requirement:
 The user should be able to: